baitingzbt/4DGaussians/README.md

 pip install -e submodules/simple-knn

 finally, other packages using pip.
+Note: key is to align versions of torch and cuda. cuda-toolkit is 11.8 and cudatoolkit-dev is 11.7, this is espected.
+Don't install cuda-toolkit 11.7, otherwise you might run into troubles later...
 ```
 @article{wu20234dgaussians,
   title={4D Gaussian Splatting for Real-Time Dynamic Scene Rendering},